Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 You should write monitoring checks at the same time as writing code and treat your checks as tests for your live system.

 Make your alert messages clear and concise.
-They need be easy to understand for team members who might be woken up in the night to fix a problem.
+They need to be easy to understand for team members who might be woken up in the night to fix a problem.

 Consider creating an operations manual or documentation to help your team deal with problems quickly.
 Make sure every member of your team has a local copy of the documentation in case your cloud-based documentation storage is unavailable.